-All information provided to members at Council, or Committee, meeting must be publicly available, except where an item included in the agenda refers to a matter reasonably expected to be discussed with the public excluded.
+All information provided to members at a Community Board meeting must be publicly available, except where an item included in the agenda refers to a matter reasonably expected to be discussed with the public excluded.

 LGOIMA 1987, ss 5 & 46A.